siddharth25pandey/CPP-Programming/README.md

 ![Stars](https://img.shields.io/github/stars/siddharth25pandey/CPP-Programming)
 [![HitCount](http://hits.dwyl.com/siddharth25pandey/CPP-Programming.svg)](http://hits.dwyl.com/siddharth25pandey/CPP-Programming)

-### This repository is created to help beginners in their Open Source Contribution .
+### Hello there!This repository is created to help beginners in their Open Source Contribution.

-This Repository contains all types of **C++** Programming Algorithms.
+Why C++?</br>
-Feel free to post your codes here.
+C++ is a powerful general-purpose programming language.
+It can be used to develop operating systems, browsers, games, and so on.
+C++ supports different ways of programming like procedural, object-oriented, functional, and so on.
+This makes C++ powerful as well as flexible.

 ### Please star 🌟 & Fork 🍴 the Repository.
 So,that you can be benefited in Future.
 #### Note: ONLY C++ CODES ARE ACCEPTED
 #### Those who are creating any PR, please also edit the Contributor's List in Readme file parallely.